beaverbuilder/documentation/docs/general/account-billing/subscription-cancel.md

 One of the payment options available is PayPal.
 When you pay for your Beaver Builder license using PayPal, you’re entering a billing agreement with us.
 A PayPal Billing Agreement functions much like keeping a credit card on file for automated payments.
 This is facilitated by our payment administrator PayPal and allows us to collect the payment for your purchase and/or renewal.

 If you do not want your subscription to renew automatically, you can [cancel auto-renew](cancel-your-automatic-renewal.md) within your Beaver Builder account area.
 You’ll then need to renew manually each year.
-See our documentation here about cancelling automatic renewal, https://docs.wpbeaverbuilder.com/general/account-billing/cancel-your-automatic-renewal/.